Undergraduate History Honors Program

 Spring ONLY - HIS 347L Seminar in Historiography (PDF, 44 KB)

 Offered only in the spring, and taught by the Honors Director.
 The seminar in historiography is designed to prepare students for their senior research projects.
 Students are introduced to a variety of historical methods and approaches, they are required to write a thesis prospectus, and, with the help of the Honors Director, they choose a thesis advisor from the History faculty.

 Fall - HIS 679HA Honors Tutorial Course (senior thesis, first semester)

 Spring - HIS 679HB Honors Tutorial Course (senior thesis, second semester)

 Each honors student researches and writes a senior thesis during the fall and spring semesters.
 That research is supervised by a History faculty advisor.
 The thesis must be based on the student's independent and original research in primary as well as secondary sources.
-It is usually between 50 and 70 pages in length and must earn a grade of no lower than "B" to qualify the student for "Special Honors in History" upon graduation.
+It is usually between 50 and 70 pages in length.
+Each student takes an oral examination in their thesis field and is invited to present the research in a public forum at the end of the spring semester.
+The thesis must earn a grade of no lower than "B" to qualify the student for "Special Honors in History" upon graduation.

 The faculty thesis advisor and a second reader grade each thesis.
 The second reader is usually an historian whose field is related to that of the thesis.
 In some cases, in which another discipline is involved, the second reader may be a member of another department.
 The honors director, the thesis advisor, and the student work out a timetable for completing the various stages of the work so that the thesis can be submitted a month prior to the end of the spring semester.
 Failure to complete the requirements by applicable deadlines will keep the student from graduating and/or receiving certain honors.